Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Introduction

-A satellite-based global network for IoT would boost and enable access equality in regions where coverage is otherwise technically and/or economically not viable.
-The opportunities brought about by such a worldwide IoT service are many-fold.
+By embarking IoT equipment on board of these satellites, new connectivity opportunities arise.
+The advancement in communication technologies makes it possible today to have a direct communication between IoT devices and satellites using the same technologies as terrestrial IoT networks~\cite{fraire2019direct}, which until recent years was unheard of.
+The most notable advances in such technologies involve LoRa/LoRaWAN~\cite{colavolpe2019reception} and NB-IoT~\cite{ouvry2018ultra}, which offer long range communication capabilities and a reduced device energy consumption (18 mA @7dBm).

-The immediate benefit of satellite IoT is the massive and ubiquitous collection of data.
-This, in turn, will support more informed decisions, which could reduce operational costs via process automation both on an industrial and a domestic scale.
-In most cases this would be achieved by logistics enhanced by anywhere and anytime assets tracking, such as land, sea and air transport vehicles, fleets, objects and materials.
-Massive data collection will also unlock the monitoring of environmental parameters over geographical areas where terrestrial networks are not present, including inaccessible forests, large deserts, and oceans.
-In particular, the energy sector typically operates in remotes regions, where satellite IoT could bring unprecedented management.
-Besides traditional gas and oil extraction, renewable solar farms and offshore wind-parks could drastically boost their efficiency in generating but also in delivering energy from remote zones.
-Utilities smart metering, agriculture, and most importantly effective healthcare solutions already available in urbanized regions could be brought to faraway lands with otherwise isolated individuals.
-Indeed, the reduced cost of CubeSat nanosatellites in the new space context enables a more democratic access including developing countries.
+The opportunities brought about by a satellite-boosted global network for IoT are immeasurable.
+Existing terrestrial IoT networks could take advantage of the enhanced satellite coverage for rural and out-of-reach areas, offering ubiquitous global connectivity services (especially in regions where coverage is otherwise technically and/or economically not viable for existing IoT infrastructure), and enabling a plethora of new applications opportunities.
+These will impact several sectors such as: (i) global asset tracking in land, sea and air, transport of vehicles, fleets, objects and materials; (ii) monitoring of environmental parameters over geographical areas where terrestrial networks are not present (inaccessible forests, large deserts, oceans); (iii) cross-border energy production management (in gas and oil extraction, renewable solar farms and offshore wind-parks).
+Finally, smart metering, agriculture utilities, and effective healthcare solutions already available in urbanized regions could be brought to faraway lands with isolated individuals~\cite{yang2019federated}.